 The barter fair happens twice during the week and is the time for instructors to sell their wares.
 Many of the instructors make a living as makers and this is an opportunity to buy some really amazing hand-crafted items and support local artists.

-The trade blanket is a fun an engaging activity where people trade all kinds of items with one another.
+The trade blanket is a fun and engaging activity where people trade all kinds of items with one another.
 For those new to the Trade Blanket, the moderator explains the rules.
 Participants sit on the edge of the trade blanket.
 Usually the process goes clockwise.
 The first person places item(s) on the blanket for trade.
 No mention is made of monetary value.
 The moderator points his/her way around the blanket to each participant who can place item(s) for possible trade or wave with their hand to signify “pass.”
 The person initiating the trade then looks at the items placed on the blanket (greenbacks aka money, can be offered but items are preferred) .
 They can accept an offer or reject all offers and remove the initial item.
 If a trade is made, the object(s) is/are traded to each with a handshake.
 If no offers are made the initial offering is removed.
 Then the moderator points to the next trader to place something out for trade.
 This process continues for at least one full round.
 New traders can enter and others leave the circle.
-The trade blanket usually lasts late into the night.
+We run a children’s trade blanket and an adult trade blanket.
+The adult trade blanket usually lasts late into the night and can often end up being like a high stakes poker game with very valuable items.
+It is best to bring several items of varying “value” to the trade blanket so that you can trade at all levels, or so that you can add smaller items to a large item to “sweeten the deal.”

 Mask night is a celebratory night in which participants create fun costumes and masks.